Poundland: 2010s

-Since 2020
+2020s

 In October 2020, Poundland announced they had purchased Frozen Value Ltd, a frozen food retailer known for the Fulton's Foods chain of convenience stores.

 In 2021, Poundland introduced a new 'corner shop' convenience store format called Poundland Local, with a number of the acquired Fultons Foods shops being converted into the new format.
-Poundland Local would be first launched in the East Midlands and Yorkshire, with the stores selling a core range of everyday groceries, snacks and household products.
+Poundland Local was first launched in the East Midlands and Yorkshire, with the stores selling a core range of everyday groceries, snacks and household products.
 The first Poundland Local opened in Kendray (near Barnsley) on 21 May 2021, with a second store opening the next day in Hornsea.
 Both stores were former Fultons Foods stores.
 In addition to Poundland Local, the firm also trialled a new store concept for railway stations and other transport hubs called Poundland Go!

 In February 2022, Poundland opened their biggest retail store at Riverside Retail Park, Nottingham, in a former multi-outlet clothing store previously housing Dorothy Perkins, Topman, Topshop, Burton and Miss Selfridge, which closed following the collapse of parent Arcadia Group in 2020.
-The new Poundland outlet sells a wider range of foodstuffs including beer, wine and spirits, fresh fuit and vegetables in addition to chilled and frozen, which is planned to be rolled out to further stores during 2022.
+The new Poundland outlet sells a wider range of foodstuffs including beer, wine and spirits, fresh fruit and vegetables in addition to chilled and frozen food.
+This wider range is planned to be rolled out to further stores during 2022.
 Soon after, Poundland announced that a bigger new store opening was imminent, located at Stockton on Tees.

+In September 2023, Poundland acquired 71 stores from the collapsed Wilko chain in a last-minute deal and said it would prioritise the recruitment of former Wilko staff.

+In March 2025, Pepco Group announced they were selling the once again struggling company, and was understood that Gordon Brothers, Hilco Capital, Modella Capital, Alteri Investors and Endless were interested in the retailer, with the retailer being sold to the chosen company for a nominal one pound sterling.

+In June 2025, Gordon Brothers acquired Poundland.
+Gordon Brothers announced that Poundland would go back to its pre-Pepco Group formula, getting rid of its Poundland Perks scheme, its home delivery service and its frozen food offer.
+They said that they will also change its clothing offer and that many stores and two distribution centres would close.
+Dealz's stores in Ireland are unaffected by the closures despite the brand in Ireland being bought by the firm.
+Dealz's main business in Poland was unaffected by the acquisition and was kept by Pepco Group.

+On 5 August it was understood that Poundland could go into administration if their restructure plan does not get the green light.
+On 26 August, Poundland avoided going into administration as their restructure plan got the green light.